 Violations of academic integrity will be dealt with by imposing appropriate sanctions.
 Sanctions for acts of academic dishonesty could include the resubmission of an assignment, failure of the test/exam, failure in the course, probation, suspension from the College, and even expulsion from the College.

 Student Code of Conduct: All students are expected to conduct themselves as responsible and considerate adults who respect the rights of others.
 Disruptive behavior will not be tolerated.
 All students are also expected to attend and be on time for all class meetings.
-No cell phones or similar electronic devices are permitted in class.
+No cell phones or similar electronic devices are permitted in class and are not to be handled at all during laboratory.
 Please refer to the Essex County College student handbook, Lifeline, for more specific information about the College’s Code of Conduct and attendance requirements.

-Lecture Content Outline: based on the text Living in the Environment, 16th ed.
-By Miller and Spoolman; published by Cengage
+Lecture Content Outline: based on the text Living in the Environment, 17th edition, by Miller and Spoolman; published by Cengage, 2012; and the Ecology Laboratory Manual, by Darrell S Vodopich; published by McGraw-Hill, 2010.